 So, hydrogen production looks promising.
 There’s current demand and the possibility of a much larger market in the future.
 Also, renewables are dropping the cost of electricity, which makes electrolysis increasingly competitive as compared to alternative hydrogen making methods.
 Finally, renewables are adding a growing element of production variability, which means that there will be excess capacity that could be used to make hydrogen.

-It begins with a two-year project from FirstEnergy Solutions, which will use a low-temperature electrolysis unit to produce commercial quantities of hydrogen for public transportation fleets, steelmaking and other applications.
+Paving the way for this scenario begins with a two-year project from FirstEnergy Solutions, which will use a low-temperature electrolysis unit to produce commercial quantities of hydrogen for public transportation fleets, steelmaking and other applications.
 In a release, Raymond Lieb, senior vice president of fleet engineering, signaled eagerness to begin.

 “This is a great opportunity to show that hydrogen can be effectively generated in a carbon-free and safe manner,” he said of the project, which runs through 2021.